 Also, the finance user (Group C) has design-time access to TitleX.
 Because the finance user group will not typically do any run-time debugging of a title, they are separated out.

-Note Irrespective of the organization, an XDP user can belong in more than one user group.
+Irrespective of the organization, a Partner Center user can belong in more than one user group.

 Scenario 3: Two titles, completely separate

 In this example, the requirements change a bit: